|

 March 1, 2005

-Sourav Ganguly (captain), Rahul Dravid (vice-captain), G Gambhir, V Sehwag, SR Tendulkar, VVS Laxman, +KKD Karthik, IK Pathan, L Balaji, A Kumble, Z Khan.
+Sourav Ganguly (Captain), Rahul Dravid (vice-captain), G Gambhir, V Sehwag, SR Tendulkar, VVS Laxman, +KKD Karthik, IK Pathan, L Balaji, A Kumble, Z Khan.

 In Picture: Balaji and Kumble at the end of Pakistani innings on day one.